rizalandyyy/rizalandyyy/README.md

 👀 I’m learning programming and digital marketing as well <br>

 # About me 👨‍💻
 Grow up in a technology environment and always have fun with it.
 Website developers who are still learning how to code quickly and precisely without getting sleepy and dizzy.
-On the one hand, I really like to see growth in the world of digital marketing. it's amazing right, to see high traffic coming to our business.
+On the other side, I really like to see growth in the world of digital marketing. it's amazing right, to see high traffic coming to our business.

 Email: rzalandy@gmail.com <br>
 Website: https://rizalandy.com/ <br>